ricardooriol/DistyVault/README.md

 ## What is SAWRON?

 SAWRON is a powerful knowledge distillation application that transforms diverse content sources into structured, actionable insights using advanced AI.
-You have complete control over your data processing - choose between **local AI processing** for maximum privacy or **cloud AI providers** for enhanced capabilities.
+You have complete control over your data processing - choose between **local AI processing** for maximum privacy or **online AI providers** for enhanced capabilities.
 The application runs locally on your machine, but you decide where the AI processing happens.

 ### Core Purpose